3rd – 5th September 2021

-Our famous repertoire reading sessions have gone online!
-Resources to peruse at your leisure, with the latest repertoire and resources from publishers, many designed for rehearsal and performance in these unusual times, introduced by our tutors and special guests.
+The repertoire reading sessions at our live Conventions are some of the most popular with delegates – a great way to plan your new season.
+Having our repertoire resources online gives you even more time to explore new repertoire at your leisure, many designed for rehearsal and performance in these unusual times, introduced by our tutors and special guests.
 Topics include:

 - Self-published composers – a wide range of compositions submitted and introduced by abcd members

 - Plus new repertoire from our Gold members OUP and Hal Leonard